Last updated 5th February 2020

 |Variable||without PHP-FPM||with PHP-FPM|

-You can find out how to update PHP, in the following guide
+You can find out how to update PHP in this guide.

 Step 3: Checking the media content (images, videos, ...)